yvannlionel/rancheros-vagrantvbox-packer/README.md

 Vagrant Cloud username or email: walidsaad
 Password (will be hidden):
-Token description (Defaults to "Vagrant login from walidos"): CHiP79OTrShzRg.atlasv1.tLchjmcNbWsWe3iSbo1vDr1mpGwfStTzHvf2abWZFb5P3TcTwawIOh97JRG6iLUJ6Kc
-You are now logged in.
+Token description (Defaults to "Vagrant login from walidos"): "set your token here" You are now logged in.

-$ vagrant cloud  publish  walidsaad/RancherOS_1.5.5 1.5.5 virtualbox RancherOS_1.5.5.box
+ vagrant cloud  publish  walidsaad/RancherOS_1.5.5 1.5.5 virtualbox RancherOS_1.5.5.box
 You are about to publish a box on Vagrant Cloud with the following options: walidsaad/RancherOS_1.5.5:   (v1.5.5) for provider 'virtualbox' Do you wish to continue? [y/N] y